 Almond orange cake.
 Need I say more?
 For someone like me who loves almonds and loves oranges, this cake is a marriage made in heaven 🍊🍰!
 I absolutely love almonds, I eat them everyday and I like them so much I have to control how many almonds I have.
 Anything with almonds is always a hit with me.
 I love oranges too, especially now in our Bay Area winter when oranges are as juicy and delicious as can be.
-So as you can see combining two of my favorite foods in a cake is just a winner of recipe for me.
+As you can see combining two of my favorite foods in a cake is just a winner of recipe for me.

 My friend Rose brought this delectable almond orange cake for a holiday tea back in December that was as delicious as anything can get, and I could have eaten the entire cake.